Enyby/APK-Info/README.md

 ![APK-Info](https://github.com/Enyby/APK-Info/blob/master/screenshot.png?raw=true "APK-Info")

 Allows you to view:
-- application icon,
+- application icon
-- package name,
+- package name
-- name (in all languages),
+- name (in all languages)
-- version,
+- version
-- build number,
+- build number
-- the minimum, maximum and target version of the SDK (Android),
+- the minimum, maximum, and target version of the SDK (Android)
-- supported density (DPI) and screen size,
+- supported density (DPI) and screen size
-- architecture (ABI),
+- architecture (ABI)
-- supported textures,
+- supported textures
-- permissions,
+- permissions
-- features,
+- features
-- signature,
+- signature
-- version of OpenGL ES,
+- OpenGL ES version
-- support Android TV, Wear OS and Android Auto,
+- whether app supports Android TV, Wear OS, and/or Android Auto
-- locales,
+- locales
 - a variety of hashes (MD2, MD4, MD5, SHA1, SHA256, SHA384, SHA512)
-- and a lot of other information.
+- and a lot of other information

-The application is translated into 86 languages.
+The application is currently translated into 86 languages.
 The language is selected automatically based on the language of the operating system, but you can specify the language in the settings file.

-The app allows you to go to Google Play, a custom store and VirusTotal.
+The app allows you to go to Google Play, a custom store (APKPure by default) and VirusTotal.

 You can rename an APK file using a pre-defined pattern with substitutions.